malivinayak/Self-Correcting-Message-System-using-Hamming-Code/README.md

 > The SkyWater Open Source PDK is a collaboration between Google and SkyWater Technology Foundry to provide a fully open source Process Design Kit and related resources, which can be used to create manufacturable designs at SkyWater’s facility.
 </details>

+<h8>Note : Click on Drop Down Arrow to know more about software or click on software tool to visit offical website</h8>

 ## Acknowlegdements
 1. [FOSSEE](https://fossee.in/), [IIT Bombay](http://iitb.ac.in/)